 This study proposes a lightweight path that contrasts with the mainstream "top-down" paradigm.
-Existing methods rely heavily on visual extractors pre-trained on large natural images, which use attention and multi-scale fusion to achieve high accuracy.
+Most high-accuracy methods rely heavily on visual extractors pre-trained on large natural images, which use attention and multi-scale fusion to achieve high accuracy.
 However, this approach leads to a significant increase in parameter count and strong GPU dependence, which hinders its clinical implementation.
 We take advantage of the commonality between dermatoscopy and colonoscopy in terms of surface optical imaging, blurred lesion boundaries, and variable morphology.
-Starting from the validated ultra-light dermatoscopy skeleton, we only make structural adjustments for colonoscopy features to obtain an efficient segmentation model with 108 k/130 k parameters and CPU deployment, achieving "bottom-up" cross-domain migration.
-The core advantage of this method is that it does not passively prune redundant models but actively introduces efficient inductive biases that have been verified in similar visual tasks, thereby achieving steady performance improvements from an extremely low parameter starting point.
-The lightweight pathway revealed in this study stands in sharp contrast to the prevailing paradigm of “large model + complex modules.”
+Starting from the validated ultra-light dermatoscopy skeleton, we perform rigorous structural re-engineering for colonoscopy-specific visual characteristics to obtain an efficient segmentation model with 108K/130K parameters and CPU deployment, constituting a novel architectural paradigm.
+The core advantage of this process is that it does not passively prune redundant models but actively introduces efficient inductive biases that have been verified in similar visual tasks, thereby achieving steady performance improvements from an extremely low parameter starting point.
+The lightweight pathway revealed in this study stands in sharp contrast to the prevailing paradigm of “large model + complex modules”.
 The latter aims to push the performance ceiling in compute-rich environments, whereas our work strives for practical breakthroughs under strictly limited resources.
 The two approaches are not ranked; they serve distinct clinical goals.